CALL (866) 832-9315

 What is a Performance Plastic?

-The quick answer is: the opposite of single use plastic.
+The quick answer is: Performance Plastics are the opposite of single use plastics.

-Performance plastics are a wide range of materials that are designed for use in mechanical, engineering, aerospace, food processing, and many other applications.
-These performance plastic materials generally have superior physical properties, and frequently are used to replace other materials like metals, wood and glass.
+Performance plastic materials are a wide range of materials that are designed for use in mechanical, engineering, aerospace, food processing, and many other applications.
+These performance plastic materials generally have superior physical properties.
+Most of these materials are frequently are used to replace other materials like metals, wood and glass.

-Most performance plastic sheets and rods are machinable, and can be used to replace other substrates that can not stand up to the same demanding applications that these performance plastics can.
-Performance plastics are the natural choice when considering replacement for traditional materials, such as bronze, stainless steel, glass, wood and copper, for not just one reason but rather a combination of features and benefits.
+Most performance plastic sheets and rods are machinable.
+These special materials can be used to replace other substrates that can not stand up to the same demanding applications.
+Performance plastics are the natural choice when considering replacement for traditional materials, such as bronze, stainless steel, glass, wood and copper.
+Performance plastics offer a wide range and combination of features and benefits.

-Because of their cost-effectiveness as well as their reliability, durability, and special characteristics like resistance to chemicals and corrosion the high performance plastic materials are steadily replacing metals in the oil and gas industry.
-The constant development of new and better high performance plastics is therefore closely linked to the development and economic production of the range of available performance plastic materials.
+Because of their cost-effectiveness as well as their reliability, durability, and special characteristics performance plastic materials are replacing metals in the oil and gas industry.
+The constant development of new and better high performance plastic materials is therefore closely linked to the development and economic production of new materials.
 High performance plastics can be divided in amorphous and semi-crystalline polymers, just like all polymers.

 Performance Plastics properties